Notes on Theory of Distributed Systems: Safety properties

 We now present a more formal analysis of the Paxos protocol.
 We consider only the safety properties of the protocol, corresponding to validity and agreement.
 Without additional assumptions, Paxos does \emph{not} guarantee termination.

-Call a value \emph{chosen} if it is accepted by a majority of accepters.
-The safety properties of Paxos are: \begin{itemize} \item No value is chosen unless it is first proposed.
-(This gives validity.) \item No two distinct values are both chosen.
+Call a value \emph{chosen} with proposal number $r$ if it is accepted by a majority of accepters with that proposal number.
+The safety properties of Paxos are: \begin{itemize} \item No value is chosen with any proposal number unless it is first proposed.
+(This gives validity.) \item No two distinct values are ever both chosen, even with different proposal numbers.
 (This gives agreement.) \end{itemize}

 The first property is immediate from examination of the algorithm: every value propagated through the algorithm is ultimately a copy of some proposer's original input.
 We can formalize this observation by checking that, for any set of values $S$, the property that all values contained in messages or processes' internal state are in $S$ is an invariant.